duanenewman/duanenewman.net/content/blog/post/2019-04-01 A Better Way to override References with PackageReference.md

 </Reference>
 ```

-Now when you update packages to a new version you no longer need to worry about updating the `<Reference>` node.
+Now when you update packages to a new version you no longer need to worry about updating the `<Reference>` element.